Dairy contract legislation – what does it mean for dairy farmers?

 Where the Secretary of State finds that there has been a breach of the regulations, they will be able to impose a financial penalty and/or require the processor to pay compensation to the farmer.

-The Secretary of State has indicated they intend to establish an Agricultural Supply Chain Adjudicator, who will (among other things) enforce the regulations on behalf of the Secretary of State.
+The Secretary of State established an Agricultural Supply Chain Adjudicator, who will (among other things) enforce the regulations on behalf of the Secretary of State.

-The NFU will be seeking opportunities to engage with Defra to ensure that the proposed Adjudicator is fit for purpose and has the confidence of our producer members.
+The NFU will continue to seek opportunities to engage with Defra to ensure that the Adjudicator’s office is fit for purpose and has the confidence of our producer members.

 Return to top